-We remain open at present at Oxford 204 for face to face consultations, and have taken recommended precautions to maintain a safe environment.
-We continue to make appointments as usual.
+We remain open at present at Oxford 204 for face to face consultations, and have taken recommended precautions to maintain a COVID safe environment.
+We continue to offer appointments as usual, subject to heavy demand.

 Clinical Psychology is about helping people change, to overcome difficulties and to be purposeful and engaged in life.